k3s-io/k3s/tests/acceptance/README.md

 Test flags:
 ```
- ${installType} type of installation (version or commit) + desired value
+ ${installVersionOrCommit} type of installation (version or commit) + desired value
-    -installType version or commit
+    -installVersionOrCommit version or commit

 ```